 In this guide, we take a detailed look at what it means to have a sponsor licence application refused or rejected and why the Home Office denies sponsor licence applications.
 We also set out the options open to you if your organisation’s sponsor licence application was not successful.

-Sponsor licence application refused or rejected?
+Sponsor licence application decisions

 If the Home Office decides not to grant you a sponsor licence, they will either refuse or reject your application.